omritsa/ecr-usage-report/README.md

 This Python script helps DevOps and FinOps professionals by providing a detailed usage report for AWS ECR.
 The script fetches metrics, statistics, and tags for each repository, helping you keep track of your repositories' size and apply lifecycle policies where necessary.

+## What's the purpose of this code?

+This code will provide you with the insights you need to reduce your AWS ECR costs.

 ## Features

 The script provides the following details: